Jean-Paul Rodrigue (2013), New York:

 crude oil 47 tons.
 The "Rotterdam Rules" are more recent (2009) and

 relates to common practices to insure the transport of freight

-"door-to-door" which a sea transport leg is concerned.
+"door-to-door" with a sea transport leg.

 Because they jointly perform transfer and consolidation